paulproteus/dirtbike/README.rst

 Purpose of the software
 -----------------------

-This is a Python program that takes packages that are already installed on a system and converst them to wheels.
+This is a Python program that takes packages that are already installed on a system and converts them to wheels.

 That is an admittedly strange goal.
 The deeper purpose is to help packages like `pip` vendor their dependencies in a way compatible with